 Milwaukee Precision Casting pours many alloys including:

 - Stainless Steel

 - Nickel Base

 - Cobalt Base

-After melting out the wax, molten gold or bronze would be poured into the mold creating a perfect duplicate of the original wax pattern.
+After melting out the wax, molten steel, stainless steel, or bronze would be poured into the mold creating a perfect duplicate of the original wax pattern.
 Compared to machining a part, investment casting can economically offer undercuts, high definition, complex detail, and a smooth surface finish.
 Most often investment casting is the only way a part can be economically manufactured.

 Why Choose Milwaukee Precision Castings?

 Why do companies turn to Milwaukee precision casting?
 Milwaukee Precision Casting is committed to excellence and has the capability to produce the items you need.
 Our commitment to quality and on-time delivery has made us a leader in the investment casting industry.
 Milwaukee precision casting has very competitive pricing.
 By providing castings to the net shape we can eliminate most if not all secondary machining operations.

 Our ceramic molds are built by hand which allows complex detail.
 This is not always possible with foundries that utilize robotics.
 Our versatility enables us to cast more than 100 alloys.
 Milwaukee precision casting does not have any hidden tooling costs.
 Our factory can produce castings from a few grams to more than 40 pounds.
 Our typical dimensional accuracy is ±.005 per inch of length when required.
 Milwaukee precision experts can assist you in developing a new casting design.

 Milwaukee precision casting can furnish secondary operations such as nondestructive testing, plating, coating, heat treat, and assembly.
 We are proactive in concurrent engineering and design assistance and offer some of the shortest lead times in our industry.